Sakitama Shrine

 Kodaihasu no Sato

-From mid-June to early August, 12,000 stocks of 42 different types of lotus flowers bloom on the surface of the lotus pond.
-The Gyōda lotus (ancient lotus) takes a primitive form with the number of petals being few; it is said to be a lotus from about 1,400 to 3,000 years ago.
-Lotus flowers are best-viewed midmorning.
-There are botanical gardens for aquatic plants, lakes for aquatic birds, peony gardens, ume gardens, and a hanami place with sakura trees, making it a place where one can feel the beauty of nature all year round.
+From mid-June to early August, 12,000 stocks of 42 different types of lotus flowers bloom on the surface of this lotus pond.
+The Gyōda lotus (ancient lotus) is a primitive form with few petals; it is said this variety of lotus is from about 1,400 to 3,000 years ago.
+Lotus flowers are best viewed midmorning.
+There are aquatic plant botanical gardens, aquatic bird lakes, peony gardens, plum tree groves, and a spot for flower viewing (hanami) cherry blossom trees, making it a place to go to feel the beauty of nature all year round.
 In addition, from mid-July to mid-October, rice paddy art is at its prime and can be viewed from the Ancient Lotus Hall’s Observation Room.
-The rice paddy art of Gyōda City started in 2008, with rice transplanting taking place yearly due to several volunteers and participants; not only are the designs original, but some have been collaborations with movies, TV shows, games.
-In 2015 it has been recorded in the Guinness World Records due to the area of the art being “the world’s largest (rice paddy art)”.
+The rice paddy art of Gyōda City started in 2008, with annual rice transplanting taking place with the help of several volunteers and participants.
+Not only are the designs original, but some have been featured in movies, TV shows, games.
+In 2015 it was recorded in the Guinness World Records as “the world’s largest (rice paddy art)”.

 Suijo Park